 3 Awesome Ways Russian Word Order Works to Your Advantage

-Speaking Russian (especially the first few times) feels intimidating.
+Speaking Russian, especially at the beginning, feels intimidating.
 Luckily, the flexible word order makes things simpler for you.
-Here are three advantages word order gives you when you’re learning how to speak Russian…
+Here are three advantages this kind of word order gives you when you’re learning how to speak Russian.

 It helps to remember that it’s simple to start a sentence.
 You don’t need to form the whole sentence before you start to pronounce it.
 The first word doesn’t matter.
 Any of the following sentences from our first example would be correct in Russian: